February 6, 2020

 The Orbit Plus is a turntable that offers an entry-level audiophile experience.
 Its acrylic platter provides improved speed consistency and tight, punchy bass.
 The platter also allows you to directly place a record onto it without the need of a slipmat.
 The tonearm comes with an Ortofon OM5e cartridge, which is both detailed and great for multiple genres of music.
 This turntable is made in the USA and is currently only available in the USA and Canada.

-Pros: 2M Red Cartridge, allows for easy upgrade to Ortofon’s 2M Blue cartridge, vibration isolation feet.
+Pros: 2M Red Cartridge, allows for easy upgrade to Ortofon’s 2M Blue cartridge, vibration isolation feet

-Cons: No preamp.
+Cons: No pre-amplifier

 Verdict: The Fluance RT83 is hard to beat at this price, and boasts a great sounding cartridge, vibration reduction features and a stylish finish.